 High-resolution doesn’t just mean the quality of the image, but the actual size of the image.
 It should be large enough to show potential customers the product and what it is going to look like when it arrives on their doorstep.

 Tip #6: Use consistency imagery.

 Use images which are all the same size and quality, and use the same background, modelling, lighting, and image placement.
 All Amazon listings have to have a plain white background.
-Also remember to make sure that the imagery clearly represents the physical product, and that it’s not misleading in any way.
+Also, remember to make sure that the imagery clearly represents the physical product, and that it’s not misleading in any way.

-Tip #7: Search engine optimize your imagery.
+Tip #7: Search engine optimise your imagery.

 Tip #8: Ensure that your image rights are in place.

-Just because someone is wearing your clothing or using your product in a photo, doesn’t mean you have rights to use that photo.
+Just because someone is wearing your clothes or using your product in a photo, doesn’t mean you have rights to use that photo.
 Companies of all sizes have found themselves in trouble because of image rights issues.